ashima19arora/Veritas/README.md

-# VERITAS — Offline Multi-Agent Research & Fact-Verification System
+# VERITAS

-Secure offline multi-agent research system powered by Ollama.
+Secure Offline Multi-Agent Research & Fact-Verification System powered by Ollama.
 Every answer is researched, independently verified, checked for contradictions, and cited — before you ever see it.

 **Veritas** is Latin for _truth_.
 That's the whole premise of this project: an AI system that doesn't just answer confidently, but actually checks whether it's earned the right to.